 How to Make Whipped Coffee

-If you’re using a stand mixer, start by combining two tablespoons of instant coffee and two tablespoons of granulated sugar in the bowl.
-Then add two tablespoons of very hot water.
+- Combine two tablespoons of instant coffee and two tablespoons of granulated sugar in a large mixing bowl.

+- Add two tablespoons of very hot water to the coffee-sugar mixture.
 The water needs to be hot enough to dissolve the sugar and coffee.
-I used water from the tap, but if your tap water doesn’t get hot enough, heat if up in the microwave first.
+I used water from my faucet, but if your tap water doesn't get hot enough, heat if up in the microwave first.

 Tip: if you don't have a stand mixer, you'll need a large bowl.
 Add the coffee, sugar, and hot water, then whip the ingredients together using a hand mixer with a whisk attachment, handheld whisk, milk frother, or a spoon.

-When you’ve whipped the coffee, grab two glasses.
-Any glass works, but I love how these Dalgona Lattes look served in my glass mugs … makes me feel like I’m in a coffee shop, even though I’m stuck at home!
+When you've whipped the coffee, grab two glasses.
+Any glass works, but I love how these Dalgona Lattes look served in glass mugs ... they give you that coffee shop feel (even if you're stuck at home), and they're perfect for showing off the layers!

 Finish your drink by spooning the coffee cream over the top.
 And that's all there is to it ... simple, right?